Sully2005/Emotion_detection/README.md

 # Notes
 - FER2013 is a noisy dataset so expect some misclassifcations
-- The Dataset includes angry, surpirse, happy, sad, fear, neutral, disgust as emotions so the model will only detect those emotions.
+- The dataset includes angry, surpirse, happy, sad, fear, neutral, disgust as emotions so the model will only detect those emotions.

 # Example of Usage

 https://github.com/user-attachments/assets/a445fba7-2462-4a9a-819f-d0301385af51